 Granite blobs form the main hills in the Postberg section of the peninsular.
 About 500-550 million years ago, blobs of magma rose up through sedimentary rocks below, and solidified underground, near the surface of the earth, forming granite.
 It was formed at a similar time to the granite you can see on the lower slopes of Table Mountain and Lions Head.
 Granite is harder and less easy to erode than sedimentary rocks, so the granite blobs remain higher than the surrounding, softer rocks.

-The Preekstoel and nearby rocks are made up of fossilized sand dunes.
+Fossilized sand dunes make up the Preekstoel and nearby rocks.
 The surfaces of sand dunes are slanted, and these are recorded by the lines you can see in the Preekstoel.
 These sand dunes existed a few million years ago, then became ‘fossilized’ when they were buried by overlying sediments, and calcium-rich water flowed within them, turning the sand into stone.
-These old sand dune beds are called the Langebaan Formation and formed roughly 2 million years ago.
+The Langebaan Formation is the name of these old sand dunes beds, which are roughly 2 million years old.

 The path descends but doesn’t quite reach the lagoon.
 Instead, it continues along a track around the edge of the lagoon by some houses.
 We popped down to the lagoon on a very minor detour and had a lovely, quick swim.
 The track then heads back inland and up a hill, with more flowers and wonderful views.